cheng-alvin/jas/README.md

 All changes and reports are welcome, no matter how big or small your changes are :-)

-### 📃 Going deeper
-For the developers, users and even "randos" on the internet who wants to learn more about the Jas assembler, x86 assembly or even the basics of computer science; for the people who just want to go beyond simply using an assembler, we have written a comprehensive guide, explaining the ins and outs of the assembler and how an assembler is written [here](https://github.com/cheng-alvin/jas/blob/44aac9cb3f99ec6ab401f9bb2a2e6a2155d05bc0/LEARN.md)

-### 🤝 Respect and commmunity conduct
-Jas and its members respect and welcome all developers regardless of age, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
-No tolerence will be given to any discriminative or disrespectful behaviour.
-See [here for more information](https://github.com/cheng-alvin/jas/blob/dev/CODE_OF_CONDUCT.md)

-*Please report all community conduct violations via email at: eventide1029+jas@gmail.com.*

 ---
 *Made with love by Alvin / the Jas crew and contributors ❤️ .*

-^ Jas is **NOT STABLE** for commerical use.
-DO NOT use for production purposes!!
-Please verify all generated code with official sources before deploying to production settings of any kind!